 In 2012, Philadelphia went 8-10 overall and earned the third seed for the CACC Tournament.
 Emily Ray, Caribeth Shappell, and Taylor Peltzer were named to the All-CACC first team, while defender Andrea Saracco was a second-team selection.
 Shappell and Saracco were selected to play in the IWLCA North-South Senior All-Star Game.
 In the classroom, the Rams posted a team GPA of 3.36, the third-best in Division II.

 The Rams went 11-7 overall and reached the championship game of the CACC Tournament during the 2011 season.
 Seven players represented Philadelphia on the all-CACC team, including Shappell being selected as the conference’s player of the year.

 The Rams enjoyed great success in Chis-Luca’s first season with the program.
 Philadelphia won the inaugural CACC championship and placed four players on the CACC All-Tournament team, including Shappell as the tournament MVP.
 Goalkeeper Katherine Sullivan was selected as the conference player of the year.

 Before arriving at Philadelphia University, Chis-Luca was the head boy’s lacrosse coach at Northern Burlington High School during the 2007 and 2008 seasons.
 The Greyhounds posted a 12-5 record in 2008—a 10-win improvement over the previous season—and won the division title.
-He also served as the head JV football coach and assistant varsity football coach at Northern Burlington from 2006 until 2008.
+From 2006 through 2008, he was the Northern Burlington head JV football coach and assistant varsity football coach.

 In addition to being the Rams’ women’s lacrosse coach, Chis-Luca is a physical education teacher at the New Grange School in Princeton, N.J.
 He previously a physical education teacher at Northern Burlington and Ocean Avenue Elementary School.
 At Ocean Avenue, he was named the teacher of the year.